November 18, 2024

 Pension law is the kind of practice area that hides in plain sight.

 As home to some of the largest and most influential investors in the world, Canada’s pension sector has an outsized impact on the country’s economy.
-Meanwhile, almost every working Canadian will eventually have an active interest in the sector when the time comes to retire.
+Meanwhile, many working Canadians will have an interest in the sector when the time comes to retire.

 And yet, few of the freshly graduated law students who cycle through Jeffrey Sommers’ pensions, benefits and executive compensation practice group during their articling term at Blake, Cassels and Graydon LLP have even heard of pension law.